MayurjareMJ/MayurjareMJ/README.md

-- 👋 Hi, I’m @Mayurrr
+- 👋 Hi, I’m Mayurrr
-- 👀 I’m interested in Data
+- 🔭 I’m currently working on Data Science and Power Bi💻
-- 🌱 I’m currently learning Artifical Intelligence
+- 🌱 I’m currently learning Machine Learning and Deep Learning 🚀
-- 💞️ I’m looking to collaborate on ...
+- 💻 I have worked on Python, Tensorflow, Numpy , Pandas ,OpenCV , Matplotlib , Power BI  etc.
-- 📫 How to reach me ...
+- 📫 How to reach me mayurjaremj@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 MayurjareMJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.